jozefg/blog/posts/2015-08-26-type-in-type.md

     }
 ```

-The thing in `<>`s is the name it will get in our hypothetical context
+The thing in angle brackets is the name it will get in our hypothetical context
 for the main goal.
 This leaves us with two subgoals.
 The `aux` one
 being the assertion and the `main` one being allowed to assume it.